 Essential skills needed for a career in the field of early childhood education include the ability to maintain awareness of active children in a group setting, to engage in multiple tasks and activities with children, to respond quickly and appropriately to children's changing needs and to keep children safe.

-Estimated annual salary range for Education, Human and Public Services graduates based on EMSI.
+Estimated annual salary range for Education graduates based on EMSI.
 Salary range represents 10th percentile - median annual wage for related occupations within a 100-mile radius from the center distance between Calmar and Peosta Campuses.View Career Details

 - Apply for admission.